octimot/StoryToolkitAI/FEATURES.md

 ### Opening SRT Files as Transcripts
 If you click on "Open Transcript" and select an SRT file, the tool will automatically convert it to a transcription file and open it in the transcription window.
-This is useful if you want to use transcripts made by other apps in the tool, for eg. to search through them, navigate and mark timelines in Resolve etc.
+This is useful if you want to use transcripts made by other apps in the tool, for e.g. to search through them, navigate and mark timelines in Resolve etc.

 ### Exporting transcripts as Fusion Text
 Starting from version 0.18.3, you can export the transcription lines into a Fusion Text node.